openai/evals/.github/PULL_REQUEST_TEMPLATE.md

 In order for a PR to be merged, it must fail on GPT-4.
 We are aware that right now, users do not have access, so you will not be able to tell if the eval fails or not.
 Please run your eval with GPT-3.5-Turbo, but keep in mind as we run the eval, if GPT-4 gets higher than 90% on the eval, we will likely reject since GPT-4 is already capable of completing the task.

 We plan to roll out a way for users submitting evals to see the eval performance on GPT-4 soon.
 Stay tuned!
-Until then, you will not be able to see the eval performance on GPT-4. **Starting April 10, the minimum eval count is 15 samples, we hope this makes it easier to create and contribute evals.**.
+Until then, you will not be able to see the eval performance on GPT-4. **Starting April 10, the minimum eval count is 15 samples, we hope this makes it easier to create and contribute evals.**

 ## Eval details 📑
 ### Eval name